Scruffydrew/Ark-SE-Fishing-Bot/README.md

   After clicking on More info the pop-up will look something similar to the above image, just may be a different colour depending on your what you have your colours set to in your settings.

   Just click on the button labeled Run anyway, this will run the program.
+  **You will only need to do this for the first time you run the program**